 Or, "The idea of drinking alcohol kind of makes me nervous.
 If you drank at school, what do you think it would be like?"

 As might be expected during times of transition, you and your partner are likely to go through a lot of changes.
 For many, college is a time to experiment, whether it's staying up until 4am and sleeping until noon, breaking out of a "reputation" developed in high school, or seeing how it feels to use alcohol and/or other drugs.
-You can gather more information about alcohol and other health topics through the Go Ask Alice! archives.
+You can gather more information from the Go Ask Alice!
+Alcohol and Other Drugs archives.
 Talking about the possibilities and how you feel about them is a healthy process — one you and your partner can help each other through.Alice!